What is Rbate?

 Rbate allows these services to be less dependent on advertising, selling, or any direct relationship with makers by paying them specifically for their product assessment work.
 The best services get paid the most by being cited by the most consumers on their rebate claims.
 More review and demonstration services will be able to afford to purchase their own samples, no longer dependent on the supply of (possibly specially-selected) maker-supplied samples, which smaller makers may not be able to provide.

-There is no strong pressure for a review service to write positive reviews of products that carry a Rbate helper bonus because they have no relationship with indivdual makers, and are still paid for their work when either (1), the reviewed product is purchased, and in the subsequent rebate claim the purchaser cites the review in question as being helpful in evaluating the pros and cons of the alternatives, or (2), it helps someone decide to purchase a different product that also attracts a Rbate bonus.
+There is no strong pressure for a review service to write positive reviews of products that carry a Rbate helper bonus because they have no relationship with individual makers, and are still paid for their work when either (1), the reviewed product is purchased, and in the subsequent rebate claim the purchaser cites the review in question as being helpful in evaluating the pros and cons of the alternatives, or (2), it helps someone decide to purchase a different product that also attracts a Rbate bonus.

 In any case an honest reviewing service will clearly separate the selection of products to review from the reviewing process itself, so the data and opinions they publish should be independent of the range of bonuses on offer at the time (though Rbate bonuses do make it more likely that particular products are either selected for review, or join the pool of recommendation options).